Midland Railway branches around Walsall: Opening, and a dispute

 Construction proceeded, and the line was at last opened for passengers, and probably for goods, on 1 November 1872.
-In the first years there seem to have been 8 or 9 return passenger train workings, worked by the LNWR.
+In the first years there seem to have been eight or nine return passenger train workings, worked by the LNWR.

 During the planning phase, the W&WR had secured a commitment from the LNWR to use the W&WR for all relevant goods traffic between the towns.
 However once the line was in operation, the LNWR realised that it was to its advantage to forward such traffic over its own line (via the old GJR route or via Wednesbury), and it started to divert traffic that way.
 The W&WR was naturally displeased by this and sought a court order requiring compliance.
 They eventually had the requirement confirmed at arbitration, but this soured the co-operative spirit between the companies.
-The LNWR decided that, rather than fight the W&WR continually, absorption of the smaller company was the best way forward, and on 1 July 1875 Parliamentary authorisation for this was obtained.
+The LNWR decided that, rather than fight the W&WR continually, absorption of the smaller company was the best way forward, and on 1 July 1875 an act of Parliament giving authorisation for this, the London and North Western Railway (New Lines and Additional Powers) Act 1875 (38 & 39 Vict. c. clii), was obtained.
 It took effect on 19 July 1875, from which date the W&WR ceased to exist.

 The Midland Railway was running to Wolverhampton, getting access to Walsall over the SSR, and onwards over the W&WR; but had no goods facilities of its own at Wolverhampton or Walsall.
 Already heavily dependent on LNWR good will, it now saw that in addition it was dependent on a line – the W&WR route – controlled by the LNWR, although it had the protection that statutory running powers offered.
 At the same time the LNWR felt that the line was not a necessity to its own operation, and it agreed to transfer ownership of the W&WR to the Midland Railway.
-This took effect on 1 August 1876, ratified by Act of 11 August 1876.
+This took effect on 1 August 1876, ratified by the Midland Railway (Further Powers) Act 1876 of 11 August 1876.

 Accordingly the W&WR line was now part of the Midland Railway network.
-LNWR trains off the Grand Junction line entering Wolverhampton used a short length of the W&WR line from Crane Street Junction to Heath Town Junction, 30 chains, by running powers.The Great Western Railway had running powers on the W&WR line for goods traffic from Heath Town Junction to Walsall.
+LNWR trains off the Grand Junction line entering Wolverhampton used a short length of the W&WR line from Crane Street Junction to Heath Town Junction, 30 chains, by running powers.
+The Great Western Railway had running powers on the W&WR line for goods traffic from Heath Town Junction to Walsall.